skip navigation

 They have just gotten married. is relative to They are leaving on their honeymoon tonight.

-They've been shopping for furniture lately. is relative to Their new things are arriving this afternoon.
+They've been shopping for furniture lately. is relative to This recent change in behavior indicates they are putting their "home" together.

 They have both started new jobs this month. is relative to They are getting used to their busy schedules. (this week, year, season, semester)